epogrebnyak/abacus/README.md

 ## Workflow

-`abacus` allows to specify a chart of accounts, create a ledger with account starting balances, post accounting entries, close accounts at period end and produce financial reports.
+`abacus` allows to specify a chart of accounts, create a ledger with starting balances, post entries through accounting period, close accounts at period end and produce financial reports.

 ```mermaid
 flowchart LR